jules2689/trudeau/trudeau/2020-04-17/pre_news.md

 There are more than 150, 000 orphaned wells in Alberta.
 Those are wells that have been abandon and they're not being serviced.
-So just sitting, wrecking farmer's fields, really. and a it would be, you know, billions of dollars, perhaps $8 billion to remediate those.
-What it might mean at this time is sort of a double whammy that would put oil workers back to work cleaning those up and get them cleaned up.
+So just sitting, wrecking farmer's fields, really. and a it would be, you know, billions of dollars, perhaps $8 billion to remediate  What it might mean at this time is sort of a double whammy that would put oil workers back to work cleaning those up and get them cleaned up.
 Normally it would come under a lot of criticism that taxpayers will be paying to clean up the mess that oil companies left.
 But these are not normal times as you know.
 So if there is some help for orphan wells, it could actually help the industry by keeping people working and deal with a real environmental problem here in Alberta.